Bhavith-Chandra/Spike/README.md

 # Spike: Python Library for Physics, Mathematics, and Chemistry Calculations

-[Include a brief, catchy description or tagline about your project]

 ## Introduction

 Spike is a comprehensive Python library designed for calculating a wide range of Physics, Mathematics, and Chemistry formulae.
 It is a valuable resource for both calculations and research, featuring thousands of formulas to meet the diverse needs of the scientific and academic communities.